quantumlib/Stim/doc/python_api_reference_vDev.md

                 usual diagram of a surface code.

                 Uses the Pauli color convention XYZ=RGB.
+            "match-graph-svg": An SVG image of the match graph extracted from the circuit by stim.Circuit.detector_error_model.
+            "match-graph-3d": An 3D model of the match graph extracted from the circuit by stim.Circuit.detector_error_model.
+            "match-graph-3d-html": Same 3d model as 'match-graph-3d' but
+                embedded into an HTML web page containing an interactive THREE.js viewer for the 3d model.
         tick: Required for detector slice diagrams.
 Specifies which TICK instruction to slice at.
 Note that the first TICK in the circuit is tick=1.
 The value tick=0 refers to the very start